gautam2705/gautam2705.github.io/notes.md

 ---
-title: Pub Notes
+title: Projects
-permalink: /notes/
+permalink: /project/
 layout: page
-excerpt: Catatan Public agar enggak usah pusing-pusing mengingat.
+excerpt: Some of the work done by Ashish Gautam
 comments: false
 ---